Forcepoint Replacement for Hybrid and Remote Workforces (2026)

 .jpeg)

 For a hybrid or fully remote workforce, the right Forcepoint replacement in 2026 isn't another cloud-proxy SWG.
 Zscaler, Netskope, and Cisco Umbrella SIG all share Forcepoint ONE's fundamental architecture: route every byte of user traffic through a vendor PoP for inspection.
 That adds latency on every request and creates geographic dead zones.
 On-device SWG enforces the same policy on every device, on-network or off, without backhaul.
+It also ships purpose-built AI governance for ChatGPT, Claude, Gemini, and Copilot, which is exactly the gap hybrid workers expose every day.

 What hybrid work exposes about cloud-proxy SWG